aaronzou/HandSeg/README.md

 <p align="center">
     <img src="1.png", height="224">
 </p>
-from left to right: rgb image, depth image, my synthesis with environmental information, predict label and ground truth label.
+from left to right: rgb image, depth image, my synthesis depth image with environmental information, predict label and ground truth label.
+I use the synthesis depth image as input and output the predict label.

 - if you want to get the mIou score, run: